PhoenixIndustries/phoenixblog/site/content/donate.md

 ### For what will my donations be used for?

+Your donations will be used to fund project-related expenses, for example:

 - Sponsorship for upstream events and local Manjaro team and community events;
 - Local community costs (e.g. shipping of equipment to Manjaro team and community members);
 - Travel (e.g. coverage of full or part of the expenses for attending an event);